Rukeanu/SQL-6/README.md

 ![D06_01](misc/images/D06_01.png)

 Why is a diamond one of the most durable objects?
-The reason is in the structure.
-Every atom knows about his place in diamond’s topology and makes the whole diamond unbreakable.
+The reason lies in its structure.
+Each atom knows its place in the topology of the diamond and makes the whole diamond unbreakable.

-Logical structure is like a diamond.
-If you find an appropriate structure for your own Database Model then you find gold (or diamond :-).
-There are two aspects of Database Modeling.
-The first one is a logical view, in other words how your model will smoothly describe the real business world.
+A logical structure is like a diamond.
+If you find a suitable structure for your own Database Model, you will find gold (or diamond :-).
+There are two aspects to Database Modeling.
+The first is a logical view, in other words, how your model will smoothly describe the real business world.

 ![D06_02](misc/images/D06_02.png)

-On the other hand, your model should solve your functional tasks with minimal impaction.
-It means, logical model view transforms to physical model view and not just from table and attributes descriptions.
-But actually, from performance and budget perspectives that are more mainly nowadays.
+On the other hand, your model should solve your functional tasks with minimal impact.
+This means transforming the logical model view into the physical model view, and not just from table and attribute descriptions.
+But actually, from performance and budget perspectives, which are more important today.
 How to find a balance?
-For this case there are 3 steps to create a very good design.
-Just take a look at the picture below.
+For this case, there are 3 steps to create a very good design.
+Just take a look at the image below.

 ![D06_03](misc/images/D06_03.png)